improve-ai/python-ranker/improveai/artifacts/data/test/v6_tests/feature_encoder/test_suite_readme.md

 ### Test Case

+All v6 FeatureEncoder test cases are placed in a `test_suite` folder.
-Each test case is a JSON file which looks as follows
+Each test case is a JSON file which looks as follows:

 ```python